How to remove SafeFinder virus

 The SafeFinder virus is a category of malware known as a ‘potentially unwanted program’ or PUP for short.
 PUPs can take many forms but the one thing they have in common is that they are usually downloaded inadvertently because they are bundled with apparently legitimate software.

 In SafeFinder’s case, once downloaded and installed, it hijacks your web browser, in much the same way as Chumsearch and Any Search.
 When you launch your web browser after SafeFinder has installed itself, your homepage will have changed to search.safefinderformac.com, search.macsafefinder.com, or search.safefinder.com.
 When you type a search query into the box, the search is eventually redirected to Yahoo, but in the meantime SafeFinder may have gathered information from your browser and forwarded it to a central server.
 It may also display adverts and slow down your browser.
+So how to get rid of SafeFinder?
+First, we’ll perform some diagnostics.

 How to tell if SafeFinder has infected your Mac